The Bullet cluster at its best: weighing stars, gas and dark matter: Lensing Methodology

-The strong-lensing mass reconstruction is based on the parametric, Bayesian Monte Carlo Markov chain (MCMC) method implemented in the \textsc{LENSTOOL} \footnote{See http: //www.oamp.fr /cosmology/ lenstool /.} software \citep{Kneib:1996, Jullo:2007, Jullo:2009}.
+The strong-lensing mass reconstruction is based on the Bayesian Monte Carlo Markov chain (MCMC) method implemented in the \textsc{LENSTOOL} \footnote{See http://projets.oamp.fr/projects/lenstool/wiki } software \citep{Kneib:1996, Jullo:2007, Jullo:2009}.

-The mass distribution of the Bullet Cluster is considered here as a superposition of three cluster-scale dark matter clumps (two in the main cluster and one in the sub-cluster), the BCGs, the intracluster gas and the individual galaxies.
+The mass distribution of the Bullet cluster is considered here as a superposition of three cluster-scale dark matter clumps (two in the main cluster and one in the sub-cluster), the BCGs, the intracluster gas and the individual galaxies.

 The light distribution of the main cluster indicates cluster-scale dark matter bimodality.
 Nonetheless, we have checked the alternative possibility of main cluster consisting of only one dark matter clump.
-This alternative can not reproduce the position of the multiple images with as high accuracy as the two-clump model.
-It gives a significantly worse fit to the data (rms = 1.5\arcsec vs rms = 0.2\arcsec), confirming the existence for two large scale dark matter halos in the main clump.
-Therefore, the dark matter clumps we call DM1 and DM2 in the bimodal main clump and DM3 for sub-clump.
+This alternative can not reproduce the position of the multiple images with as high precision as the two-clump model.
+It gives a significantly worse fit to the data (RMS = 1.5$\arcsec$ vs RMS = 0.2\arcsec), confirming the existence for two large scale dark matter halos in the main clump.
+Therefore, the dark matter clumps are called DM1 and DM2 in the bimodal main clump and DM3 in the sub-clump.

 All dark matter clumps and galaxies were parameterized as dual Pseudo Isothermal Elliptical mass distributions dPIE \citep{Limousin:2005}.
-The dPIE is described by seven parameters: redshift, central position ($x_{c},y_{c}$), ellipticity $\epsilon=\frac{a^2-b^2}{a^2+b^2},$ (with a and b being semi-major and semi-minor axis, respectively), the position angle $\theta$, a core radius $r_{\rm core}$, a trancuted radius $r_{\rm cut}$ and a fiducial velocity dispersion $\sigma$.
+The dPIE is described by seven parameters: redshift, central position ($x_{c},y_{c}$), ellipticity $\epsilon=\frac{a^2-b^2}{a^2+b^2},$ (with a and b being semi-major and semi-minor axis, respectively), the position angle $\theta$, a core radius $r_{\rm core}$, a truncation radius $r_{\rm cut}$ and a fiducial velocity dispersion $\sigma$.
 The two scale radii, $r_{\rm core}$ and $r_{\rm cut}$, define changes in the slope of the dPIE density profile: